Core Concepts

 As a bonus, you can choose to install your runner when you need to be more flexible in your deployment, e.g., accessing resources behind a firewall in a hybrid deployment.

-Customizing the Orchestrator
+Customizing the orchestrator

 Jobs are not executed inside the runner.
 Instead, the job runs inside a container backed by a container image.
 These are the DataOps Orchestrators.